 I’m adjusting to Novi Sad.
-My previous visit was in May, during a fast-paced day trip from Belgrade.
+My previous visit was in May, during a fast-paced daytrip from Belgrade.
 After several months in large European cities – Belgrade, Istanbul, Athens, and Prague – it’s a significantly different experience.
 Novi Sad proper has a population of about 250,000.

 My Novi Sad apartment has a bathtub – rare these days – and I’ve been enjoying the luxury of soaking my travel-weary bones!
 I sprained my left ankle walking on rough cobbled streets and am forced to take a few days to relax and coax it back to normal.
-It was swollen twice as large as the right, but thankfully is getting better every day.
+It was swollen twice as large as the right one, but thankfully is getting better every day.
 The biggest challenge is staying off it!

-In Prague, they have a service called Bolt, and it’s appropriately named!
+In Prague, they have a taxi service called Bolt, and it’s appropriately named!
 My driver arrived 30 minutes late, and the fast and furious ride to Prague’s Václav Havel Airport was terrifying!
 Novi Sad doesn’t have an airport, so you fly into Belgrade’s Nikola Tesla and take a taxi to Novi Sad.
 Compared to Prague, it was a sedate ride.

 My apartment on Kosovska Street is near the city center.
-The layout is a wide row of beautiful buildings, parks, interesting shops, a public square, and cafés as far as you can see.
+The layout is a wide row of beautiful old buildings, parks, interesting shops, a public square, and cafés as far as you can see.
 Cars aren’t allowed in the center.
 Occasional light rain and cooler autumn weather are here, but the day I arrived, it was 30 (86 F).

 I’m learning my way around, experimenting with local cuisine, finding restaurants I enjoy, walking districts of the city, and getting a feel for Novi Sad’s unique vibe and local culture.
 There’s an excellent selection of quality restaurants, and they’re reasonably priced.
 Expense wise, dining out versus cooking seems about equal.
 Finding the right ingredients for cooking a particular dish can be problematic.
 I finally found red pepper flakes and parsley, so I could make a simple pasta aglio e olio!